yongjer/university-project/README.md

 # University Project

-This project is a university project that utilizes ROS2, PySerial, and NVIDIA Isaac VSLAM.
+This project is a university project that utilizes ROS2, PySerial, and NAV2.
 The purpose of this project is to demonstrate the integration of these technologies to create a visual SLAM system.

 ## Requirements

 - ROS2
 - PySerial
-- NVIDIA Isaac VSLAM
+- NAV2

 ## Installation